Find your perfect size

 Most riders of average size choose the Aviator 156 or 158 cm.
 This is a great all-around size for park, pipe and carving.
 If you weigh over 180 lbs (80 kg) bump up to the 160 or 162 cm.
 Riders with boots size 10+ check out the 158W and 160W.
 If you wear size USA 12+ boots your best option is the 164 cm.

 To keep the board nimble in tight terrain, most of our team riders ride smaller Aviators than their pow boards.
 Jeremy Jones rides the Aviator 152 cm on spring days at the resort.

-The Explorer is a directional freeride board designed for maximum performance in all conditions.
-The rocker nose and tail deliver serious float in the deep stuff and camber between the bindings keeps the Explorer railing on hard pack.
+The Frontier is a directional freeride board designed for maximum performance in all conditions.
+The rocker nose and tail deliver serious float in the deep stuff and camber between the bindings keeps the Frontier railing on hard pack.
 A friendly flex makes it the most jibby, playful splitboards we make.

-Riders of average size should check out the Explorer 159 or 162 cm.
-The Explorer 159 cm is a very versatile size.
+Riders of average size should check out the Frontier 159 or 162 cm.
+The Frontier 159 cm is a very versatile size.
 Lighter, smaller riders, or those looking for a shorter board for jumping, don’t miss the 152 or 156 cm.
 Those with big feet stick to the wide sizes.

-Same sizing story with the Explorer split.
+Same sizing story with the Frontier split.
 The 159 cm is a great all-around size for those under 6 feet (1.8m) / 175 lbs (78 kg).
-Bigger guys or those with big feet jump up to the 162 or 164W.
+Bigger guys with smaller than size 11 boots should jump up to the 162 or 165, and if you got big boots, size 11 and up, go for the 161W or the 164W.

 Sizes: 142, 147, 152, 157, 160 cm